BYRIO/krita-webdoc-zh/user_manual/painting_with_assistants.rst

 An assistant for drawing ellipses and circles.

-This assistant consists of three points: the first two are the axis of the ellipse, and the last one is to determine it's width.
+This assistant consists of three points: the first two are the axis of the ellipse, and the last one is to determine its width.

 Concentric Ellipse
-    The same an an ellipse, but allows for making ellipses that are concentric to each other.
+    The same an ellipse, but allows for making ellipses that are concentric to each other.

 If you press shift while holding the first two handles, they will snap